Why Are My Cat’s Eyes Dilated All The Time? [Explained]

 Why Do Cat’s Eyes Dilate?

 It is common for cats to widen their eyes in dim light to enhance their vision.
 Cats can see better when more light enters their eyes through their pupils.
 As a result, a cat’s pupils may look permanently dilated at night.
-The medical word for dilated pupils is mydriasis.
-If the lighting is not dim, there may be another cause for the cat’s dilated pupils.

-Possible causes for this behaviour include startled or astonished, thrilled but in pain eye damage.
 If the dilatation is merely temporary, it is not an issue.
 For instance, someone treading on your cat’s tail might cause discomfort.
 Furthermore, if a loud noise scares your cat, it will quickly get over it.

-Also Read: Disoriented Cat with Dilated Pupils, Why And How To Help
+Find Out: Disoriented Cat with Dilated Pupils, Why And How To Help

 Why Are My Cat’s Eyes Always Dilated?
+Medical Conditions

 Why Are My Cat’s Eyes Always Dilated